 Pursuing a Renovation without Prioritizing Your Projects

 It helps to list down all the projects you want to tackle and see which projects will interlap with one another.
 As much as possible, renovate one room at a time.
-It also helps that you meticulously plan the renovation to avoid wasting money and unnecessary additional purchases.
+It also helps you meticulously plan the renovation to avoid wasting money and unnecessary additional purchases.

 Not Knowing Your Financial Options